 An early injury to Daly saw Scannell take over kicking duties and the munster man ended the tournament as Irelands leading scorer with 31 points.
 Ulster’s Scholes ended the tournament as the leading try scorer, picking up four tries in the five games.

-They ended the season with a 50% points pick up in the Six Nations and a disappointing 32% points pick up in the World Championship.
+They ended the season with a 50% points pick up in the Six Nations and a 44% points pick up in the World Championship.

 There were 39 players used throughout the season including 4 exiles as Ruddock attempted to spread the net having been denied players in Ireland.

 Only one player, Scholes, started all the games but a further four, Doonan, Luke McGrath, Scannell and Josh van der Flier were involved in all 10 squads.